litmuschaos/litmus-docs/website/versioned_docs/version-3.0.0/concepts/chaos-workflow.md

 ---
 id: chaos-workflow
-title: Chaos Experiment
+title: Chaos experiment
-sidebar_label: Chaos Experiment
+sidebar_label: Chaos experiment
 ---

 ---

-**Chaos Experiment** is a set of different operations coupled together to achieve desired chaos impact on a Kubernetes Cluster. <br/>
+Chaos experiments gives you the flexibility to create complex, real-life failure scenarios that are used to validate your target workloads.
+At the same time, chaos experiments are declarative and can be constructed using the ChaosCenter UI without any programmatic intervention.

+A chaos experiment is composed of chaos faults that are arranged in a specific order to create a failure scenario.
+The chaos faults target various aspects of an application, including the constituent microservices and underlying infrastructure.
+You can tune the parameters associated with these faults to impart the desired chaos behavior.

-It is useful in automating a series of pre-conditioning steps or action which is necessary to be performed before triggering the chaos injection.<br/>
+- It is useful in automating a series of pre-conditioning steps or action which is necessary to be performed before triggering the chaos injection.

-A Chaos Experiment can also be used to perform different operations parallelly to achieve a desired chaos impact.
+- A Chaos Experiment can also be used to perform different operations parallelly to achieve a desired chaos impact.

 :::note
 With the latest release of LitmusChaos 3.0.0:

-<li>The term <b>Chaos Experiment</b> has been changed to <b>Chaos Fault.</b> </li>
+The term **Chaos Experiment** has been changed to **Chaos Fault**.
-<li>The term <b>Chaos Scenario/Workflow</b> has been changed to <b>Chaos Experiment.</b></li>
+The term **Chaos Scenario/Workflow** has been changed to **Chaos Experiment**.
 :::

 ## Prerequisites